The hidden danger that could cost you millions

 Arc flash events causing a fire

-Electrical shocks have long been recognized as a safety issue inthe workplace.
-But the danger from arc flash (or arc blast) is a growingconcern.
+Electrical shocks have long been recognized as a safety issue in the workplace.
+But the danger from arc flash (or arc blast) is a growing concern.

 Arc flash results from a sudden release of large amounts of heat and light energy at the point of a fault.
 The wrong tools, improper electrical equipment, equipment corrosion, incorrect work techniques, and lack of training can all trigger an arc flash event.